ebmgt/Wage_ratio/README.md

 * For each category of employees, the entity shall disclose the annual voluntary turnover.
 * For each category of employees, the entity shall disclose the annual involuntary turnover.

 More items are needed to measure.
-Suggestions are at https://ebmgt.github.io/survey-inventory/
+Suggestions of validated, relevant questions of workforce are at https://ebmgt.github.io/survey-inventory/